gregjacobs/Angular-Architecture/hybrid-apps/abstracting-plugins.md

 }
 {% endhighlight %}

-Better, using a Facade to take care of this check for us:
+Better, using a Plugin Wrapper to take care of this check for us:

 {% highlight javascript %}
-MyPlugin.callMethod();  // `MyPlugin` facade should handle both the browser case and the device case
+MyPlugin.callMethod();  // `MyPlugin` wrapper should handle both the browser case and the device case
 {% endhighlight %}